 6. Design the ad creative

 The sixth step in starting a Facebook campaign is to design ad creative.
 Depending on your objective, choose from various ad formats such as single image, video, carousel, slideshow, or collection ads.
 Write clear and concise ad copy with a strong call to action to guide users toward your desired action.
-Use a short, immersive video or high-quality pictures to attract users immediately.
+Use a short video or product image that shows the offer before the user needs to expand the copy.
 Link your ad to the landing page with a single focus, related to the ad.

 7. Set up ad placement